rolling-scopes-school/tasks/tasks/angular/rxjs-observables-http.md

     - You can find a more detailed documenation here - https://developers.google.com/youtube/v3/

 #### Functional requirements
-- Global search functionality
+- **Global search functionality**
-    - remove the "Search" button.
+    - remove the *Search* button.
 Now we're going to invoke the search logic once the user types something
     - in order not to spam our API, create a new Observable in your component and emit changes until the user enters at least 3 characters
-    - add debounce functionality to prevent API call from being performed if the user is still typing.
+    - add debounce functionality to prevent API calls from being performed if the user is still typing.
-- Login block
+- **Login block**
     - create a new Observable in the **Login service** that will emit a boolean which indicates whether the user is logged in or not.
     - show the "Login" and "Logout" button if the user is logged out / logged in
-- HTTP requests and YouTube API
+- **HTTP requests and YouTube API**
-    - remove mocked response from your project and use a service which is created in the YouTube module.
+    - remove the mocked response from your project and use a service that is created in the **YouTube module**.
-    - use HTTP interceptor to shorten request URLs in your services and pass your access token.
+    - use the HTTP interceptor to shorten request URLs in your services and pass your access token.

 #### Evaluation criteria
 Maximum points - **100**